vud-prophet/example1/README.md

 # geocomply lite version

-- Join timestamp in nano seconds with macaddress, then encrypt in a bin file
+- Join timestamp in nano seconds with mac address, then encrypt in a bin file
 - A server program use compiled binary file output (encrypted string above)